MaximilianWinter/SegmentStyler/notebooks/notebooks_index.md

 CLIP
 ----

--   [explore-clip.ipynb](./explore-clip.ipynb): assesses CLIP's understanding of the chair domain for convenient integration with PartGlot.
+-   [explore-clip.ipynb](./explore-clip.ipynb): assesses CLIP's understanding of the chair domain to evaluate its potential integration with PartGlot.

 ShapeNet
 --------